TechSpooky/Python-Projects-/Discord_Bot/README.md

 # My Awesome Project
 This is a discord bot that I made using the nextcord module.
-The bot was made to whold stats of my schools Esports team.
-Stats include K/D, W/L, and the GTCC schedule.
+The bot was made to hold stats of my schools Esports team.
+Stats include K/D of each player on the team , W/L, and the GTCC schedule.

 ## How It's Made: